jakeegan/MLP-Visualizer/README.md

-# MLP-Visualization
+# MLP Visualization
-Visualizes the firing of an multi layer perceptron network.
+Visualizes the firing of a multi-layer perceptron network.